 I started playing classical piano when I was 6.
 In early adolescence I switched from playing classical to jazz, influenced by a hip cousin and a family friend who had a great jazz collection.
 For most of my life, I’ve played and performed jazz as much as a busy life as a physician, father, and husband permitted.
 I retired from my internal medicine practice at the Palo Alto Medical Foundation at the beginning of 2022.
 In retirement, I’m making music a bigger part of my life.

-Since then, he’s had the privilege of studying (sometimes all too briefly!) with Charlie Mariano, Ray Santisi, Conrad Herwig, George Cables, Jeff Hamilton, Terrell Stafford, Wycliffe Gordon, Geoff Keezer, Don Haas, Anton Schwartz, and Smith Dobson.
+Over the years, I’ve had the privilege of studying with Charlie Mariano, Ray Santisi, Conrad Herwig, George Cables, Jeff Hamilton, Terrell Stafford, Wycliffe Gordon, Geoffrey Keezer, Don Haas, Anton Schwartz, Smith Dobson, and Peter Horvath.

 A Controlled Burn